-The U.K.’s Competition and Markets Authority (CMA) is concerned that the loss of competition brought about by the merger between Viagogo and StubHub could cause customers who buy and resell tickets losing out because of higher prices and fewer options.
+The UK’s Competition and Markets Authority (CMA) is concerned that the loss of competition brought about by the merger between Viagogo and StubHub could cause customers who buy and resell tickets to lose out because of higher prices and fewer options.

 Viagogo purchased StubHub in February 2020 from eBay.
 Both ticket marketplaces have a significant presence in the U.K.’s secondary ticketing market.
 Together, they have a combined market share of over 80% and are the number 1 and number 2 players respectively in the U.K.

 After completing its initial Phase 1 investigation, the CMA found that Viagogo and StubHub are close competitors in an already very concentrated market with limited alternatives.